zouabimourad/x-forwarded-headers-demo/readme.md

 https://localhost/api/test
 ```

-Since SSL cert is autosigned then it should be explicitly authorized when browser signal it.
+Since SSL cert is autosigned then it should be explicitly authorized when browser signals it.